 I wasn’t interested in learning about this part of managing diabetes because I hated needles and injections.
 My doctor explained to me the benefits of using insulin and emphasized why it was important for me to take it.
 It was challenging for me to come around on it, but I learned if I didn’t, I would be putting my life at unnecessary risk.
 Part of my hesitation was taking insulin out in public, but fortunately, I have diabuddies who’ve helped me accept this part of managing diabetes.
 They’re the reason I’ve been open about my experiences.
 The diabetes community is so vital in times like these.
-It’s been nearly 5 years since I started taking insulin and I’m still learning something new,
+It’s been nearly five years since I started taking insulin and I’m still learning something new.

-What steps do you think should be taken to address stigma about insulin usage and Type 2 diabetes?
+What steps do you think should be taken to address stigma about insulin usage and type 2 diabetes?

 I think awareness and education are key.
 There are so many negative discussions surrounding this topic and I think it’s important to realize that we, as diabetics, shouldn’t feel bad for wanting to take care of ourselves.
 For those of us who take insulin to manage T2D, we have nothing to be ashamed of.
 We shouldn’t have to worry about being treated or viewed differently because of it.
 But also, it’s not just people without diabetes who perpetuate this stigma, there are people in our community who do it as well.
-I truly think people mean well when they try to encourage someone to get their glucose levels to a certain point where they won’t need insulin, but it has to be understood that’s not a possibility for everyone and that’s okay too.
+I truly think people mean well when they try to encourage someone to get their blood glucose levels to a certain point where they won’t need insulin, but it has to be understood that’s not a possibility for everyone and that’s okay too.
 If you need it, you need it.
 I know I do, and I have no shame about using insulin to keep my diabetes in check.

 We can take these tough or awkward situations and turn them into learning and growing experiences for ourselves and others.
-Some don’t know what it’s like to have diabetes and we also know there are diverse diabetes experiences, especially with Type 2.
+Some don’t know what it’s like to have diabetes and we also know there are diverse diabetes experiences, especially with type 2.
 We need to take the time to educate others and make sure our stories are being heard, even the stories that aren’t always “happy” ones.
 Diabetes isn’t always pretty, but it’s part of our experience and who we are.

 Ways to Destimgatize Insulin Usage in T2D Management

-Did Joseph’s story inspire you to think of insulin and Type 2 diabetes differently?
-Here are some tips to destigmatize the issue in the Type 2 community:
+Did Joseph’s story inspire you to think of insulin and type 2 diabetes differently?
+Here are some tips to destigmatize the issue in the type 2 community:

-- Remember Type 2 diabetes is a progressive chronic illness and insulin may be needed to manage it.
+- Remember type 2 diabetes is a progressive chronic illness and insulin may be needed to manage it.
 This is not mean one has “failed” at managing diabetes.

-- Kindly correct stigmatizing statements that assign blame to Type 2 patients who use insulin.
+- Kindly correct stigmatizing statements that assign blame to type 2 patients who use insulin.